bioinf-mcb/MANIAC/README.md

 Lunch terminal application on your computer and follow guide dedicated to your system.

-#### Linux
+### Linux

-Install conda for package management, git for version control and wget to install MANIAC.
+Install conda for package management, git for version control and wget.
 ```
 sudo apt update
 sudo apt install git -y